Parallels/githooks/README.md

 ## Development

-Configure __notify__ hook script unittests in `hookconfig.py`.
-Edit SMTP relay settings and developer email address `devmail`.
-This address is used to test notifications that __notify__ hook script sends.
+Before running __notify__ hook script unittests, edit SMTP relay settings and smtp_from email address.
+This address is used to test the code that sends notifications via a relay.

 To run the unittests:
 ```
 $ python -m unittest test
 ```

-To deploy a repo with githooks installed:
+To deploy a repository with githooks installed (in pwd/testroot):

 ```
-$ make_repo.sh
+$ source make_repo.sh
 ```

 ## License and Authors